-We first considered datasets for predicting the clinical outcome of a certain treatment; see top row of Table 1.
+We first considered datasets for predicting the clinical outcome of a certain treatment; see top "1"-labeled row of Table 4.
 All but one of the datasets were complete - i.e., included a value for each gene-sample pair.
-For that one incomplete dataset (P_1 , BreastCancer), we found that 2 of the patients were missing values for roughly half (11,776) of the genes.
-We therefore removed those two patients; see Section 4.3.
-We then removed a gene if its expression value was missing for any of the remaining patients; this meant removing 856 of the 24,481 genes.
+For that one incomplete dataset ( $P_1$ , Breast Cancer), we found that 2 of the patients were missing values for roughly half (11,776) of the genes.
+We therefore removed those two patients.
+We then removed a gene if its expression value was missing for any